 homes with caring owners.

-offer these, make sure to get it in writing!)
+(If they do offer these, make sure to get it in writing!)

 - Breeders that are UDSA Licensed are likely to charge more for their babies due to the additional costs and procedures implemented for this.
 Responsible breeders have breeding stock from a

 variety of different bloodlines.
 To get new bloodlines means traveling very far or paying for shipping to get new stock from other reputable breeders.

 - Be wary of Craigslist or other advertised hedgehogs that are not from reputable breeders.
 While you may get a great deal on a hedgehog please consider that you are getting a hedgehog with no